cole-phillips1/FCP_Final_Project-1/README.md

 * argparse

 <h3>Task 1 (Ising Model - Cole): </h3>
-Opinion Dynamics Simulation

-Overview: This research uses a variety of models, such as the Defuant Model and the Ising Model, to mimic opinion dynamics within populations.
-It also has capability for simulating social networks to depict interpersonal relationships.

-Implemented Models:

-Ising Model: This model represents agents as spins on a lattice and uses statistical mechanics to simulate opinion dynamics.
+* Ising Model: This model represents agents as spins on a lattice and uses statistical mechanics to simulate opinion dynamics.
 Defuant Model: This model seeks to explain how people with different viewpoints interact with one another in order to determine if polarisation or consensus forms.

-Dependencies:

-Python 3

-NumPy

-Matplotlib

-Usage:

-Ising Model: python assignment.py -model ising.

-Defuant Model: python assignment.py -model defuant

-Network Creation and Plotting: python assignment.py -network <N> -N: Number of nodes for the network.

-Testing: Run the following commands to perform tests:
+* running: python assignment.py -ising_model (default model) followed by -external and -alpha for adjusting parameters.

-Ising Model: python assignment.py -test_ising
+* testing: python assignment.py -test_ising

-Defuant Model: python assignment.py -test_defuant

-Network Functionality: python assignment.py -test_network

-GitHub Repository: Link: <repository_url>

 <h3>Task 2 (Defuant Model - Abdalrahim):</h3>